 Appendix B includes a summary of the benefit provisions for the SPRBT.
-There were no material changes in the benefit provisions since the preceding valuation.
+The benefit provisions reflected in this valuation are those which were in effect on June 30, 2014.
+There were now changes in benefits since the prior valuation.

 There are no ancillary benefits-e.g., cost of living benefits-that are currently provided by a source independent of the SPRBT but that might be deemed a liability of the SPRBT if continued beyond the availability of funding by the current funding source.